News, Events, & Feedback

-Our statewide training is webcast monthly live via Zoom.
+Our statewide training is webcast monthly live via Zoom Webinar.
 Registration is required.

-Once you have registered, you will be sent an email with your registration confirmation as well as a link so you can join the webcast.
+Once you have registered, you will be sent an email with your registration confirmation as well as a link so you can join the webcast when it goes live.

 Due to the ongoing COVID-19 pandemic, IPUL will only be offering this training online.